CtrlC-Root/mdcs-old/ROADMAP.md

     * https://pyudev.readthedocs.io/en/latest/
     * https://python-evdev.readthedocs.io/en/latest/
   - [ ] Design the architecture.
+  - [ ] TODO: finish this sublist.
 - [ ] Console Client:
-  - [ ] Retrieve a list of devices.
+  - [x] Retrieve a list of devices.
-  - [ ] Retrieve a list of device attributes and actions.
+  - [x] Retrieve a list of device attributes and actions.
   - [ ] Retrieve information about an attribute.
   - [ ] Retrieve information about an action.
-  - [ ] Read an attribute value.
+  - [x] Read an attribute value.
-  - [ ] Write an attribute value.
+  - [x] Write an attribute value.
   - [ ] Run an action.
 - [ ] Web Client:
   - [x] Retrieve a list of devices.